jhooge/CourseraCourses/README.md

-this Repository includes Code for Coursera Courses.
+Coursera - Machine Learning
 ===

+This repository includes code for the Coursera course Machine Learning, taught by Andrew Ng at Stanford University.